-Primary families/caregivers may park on Main Street past or across from COS.
+Primary families/caregivers may park on Main Street in front of or across from COS.
 Parking is also available on N. Gateway.

 Do not park or drive on Meriden Street.

 Do not make a U-Turn on Town Way to reverse direction.